d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 In the next chapter, we will talk about specialized architectures that were designed in hopes of mitigating the vanishing gradient problem.
-However, even modern RNNs still often suffer from exploding gradients.
+However, even modern RNNs often suffer from exploding gradients.
 One inelegant but ubiquitous solution is to simply clip the gradients